FuchsCrafter/tic-tac-toe-web/README.md

 # tic-tac-toe-web
-This project aims to bring the classic tic-tac-toe-game to the web.
+This project aims to bring the classic tic-tac-toe-game to the web plattform.
 Because the backend is written in PHP, this project can be self-hosted on almost every hosting provider.

 ## Trying it out

-You can try the game out by clicking the link on the sidebar.
+You can try the game out by clicking the link on the sidebar (TBD).

 ## Self-Hosting